cojen/TuplDB/docs/2pc.md

 The transaction prepare mechanism provides a building block for supporting distributed [two-phase commits](https://en.wikipedia.org/wiki/Two-phase_commit_protocol).
-Here is a recipe for implementing it fully, assuming that each cluster is replicated and independent from each other.
+Here is a recipe for implementing it fully, assuming that each cluster is replicated and independent of each other.

 One coordinator "owns" the entire workflow, and it belongs to one cluster.
 The coordinator can